Is your ASUS laptop running slow? Does it keep freezing when you surf the Internet or work on a project?

 - Internet connection.

-- A little bit time and patience.
+- A little bit time

 - Money (optional, in case you go for hardware upgrade).

 We all have been there.
 When a Windows computer is caught by malicious viruses or programs, it will act up and slow down.
 The solution is also pretty straightforward, run an antivirus scan and remove any threats it might find.

 Microsoft has a built-in security software called Windows Defender, but we recommend Bitdefender Antivirus Plus because it is one of the best antivirus software as of this writing.

 If your Asus notebook takes 60+ seconds to reach the desktop (or login screen if you have set a password), most likely you have many sneaky apps or services launching on startup.

 For Windows 7, Vista, or XP, you can use this utility called MSConfig to tune up Windows startup.
 For Windows 8.1 or Windows 10, you just right-click on the taskbar, then select Task Manager > Startup, here you see a list of program names with the “Status.”